mattermost/docs/source/deploy/manual-postgres-migration.rst

 Troubleshooting
 ---------------

-* :ref:`Troubleshooting errors during migration from MySQL to PostgreSQL </deploy/postgres-migration:troubleshooting>`
+See :ref:`troubleshooting errors during migration from MySQL to PostgreSQL <deploy/postgres-migration:troubleshooting>`